-Even if that’s not for a while, your points still have plenty of use in Australia, for both interstate travel and potentially unlocking more far-flung destinations such as Broome.
+Even if that’s not for a while (pending the rollout of various vaccines in 2021), your points still have plenty of use in Australia, for both interstate travel and potentially unlocking more far-flung destinations such as Broome.

 Here are some great-value uses of Qantas Points that some of you might be able to take advantage of right now!

-1. Get up to 13 Business Class upgrades on short domestic flights
+1. Get up to 13 Business upgrades on short domestic flights

 Your 75,000 Qantas Points could get you anywhere from two to 13 Business Class upgrades on Qantas domestic routes, depending on the fare and distance travelled.